giuliadev95/giuliadev95/README.md

 ## Hello!
 I'm Giulia 👋

 ## About me
-I'm a dedicated front-end developer with 1+ year of experience, passionate about crafting user-centric and visually engaging websites.
+I'm a dedicated web developer passionate about crafting user-centric and visually engaging websites.
 My expertise lies in leveraging JavaScript with Express on the backend and React on the frontend to deliver high-quality web solutions.

-- ✨ Skilled in building: Blogs, Landing Pages, Portfolio-websites, and CRUD Webapp.
+I'm currently diving into c# and .Net Core fullstack development.

-- 🐲 Currently diving deeper in TypeScript, Express and React during a 6 months internship to learn how to write clean and tested code.
+- ✨ Proven skills in building: Blogs, Landing Pages, Portfolio-websites, and CRUD Webapps.
-- ✈️ Maintaining, refactoring and updating my projects to enhance my full-stack capabilities.
+- 🐲 Currently diving deeper into TypeScript.
-- 🤝 Open to collaborating on innovative projects and eager to expand my skillset with new technologies.
+- 🤝 Seeking collabs on innovative projects and eager to expand my skill set.

 ## My skills